 - rewarding customers with free or discounted products or services once they’ve purchased a certain amount from you

 - giving benefits to customers if they join a VIP program

 - sending out discount codes or coupons to your existing customers to entice them to do business with you again

 - providing customers with added incentives whenever they purchase from you such as a donation to a charity for each purchase

 - rewarding customers when they refer new customers to your business

 Increasing customer lifetime value is dependent on your ability to develop both long-term strategies and short-term tactics to implement those strategies.
 Remember, few businesses invest enough in customer retention.
 Which means your competitors probably aren’t investing adequately in retention tactics either and that may give you another way to get ahead of the competition.

-The impact of increasing sales on cash flow
+The impact of increasing sales on cashflow

 It may seem logical that selling more products or services will improve cash flow, however, increasing sales may actually lead to cash flow problems.
 This is because sales require a cash outlay.
 You need to pay for the materials, buy the products or pay for the labour to deliver your product long before you receive any payment.
 For service-based businesses, an increase in sales will mean increasing the number of hours required to complete the additional work.

-While increasing revenue is critical to the growth of a business, to avoid a cash flow crisis it’s equally important to have a thorough understanding of what the increase in sales will cost you to supply and to fund.
+While increasing revenue is critical to the growth of a business, to avoid a cash flow crisis it’s equally important to have a thorough understanding of what the increase in sales will cost you to supply and cost you to fund.
 For further resources on managing cash and sales in your business read about the 7 key financial drivers of cash flow and calculating your break-even point.